Pain in the lower back on the left side, treatment: Focus Physical✓

 Symptoms

-The symptomatology of pain in the lower back on the left side varies from dull, constant discomfort in the lower back to sharp, shooting pains that occur when rotating the torso to the right.
-Patients often report a feeling of tightness extending from the lower ribs to the left gluteal region, with occasional need to support the painful area with their hand to relieve pressure.
-The clinical picture is specific as the pain is often localized but may intensify during specific actions, such as lifting the left leg.
+Symptoms of lower back pain on the left side range from a dull, constant discomfort in the lumbar region to sharp, radiating pain that occurs during trunk rotation to the right.
+Patients often describe a feeling of tightness extending from the lower ribs toward the left gluteal region, sometimes with a need to support the painful area with the hand to relieve pressure.
+The clinical picture is specific because the pain is often localized, but can intensify with certain movements such as lifting the left leg.

-These signs are clear indicators that the bone-joint structures or soft tissues on the left side of the back are under strain and require professional evaluation.
-Timely recognition of symptoms allows a physiotherapist to restore the body's symmetry and prevent the development of more severe forms of lumbar syndrome.
+These signs clearly indicate that the bone and joint structures or soft tissues on the left side of the back are under stress that requires professional evaluation.
+Early recognition of symptoms allows the physiotherapist to restore body symmetry and prevent the development of more severe forms of lumbar syndrome.

 Causes